Kaleckian/lob_ssc_binance/README.md

 $$

-Under this economy, the expectation of the cash balance at the end of the execution schedule, $\bb{E}[X_{T}]$, incorporates both permanent market impact and liquidity costs:
+Under this economy, the expectation of the cash balance at the end of the execution schedule, $\mathbb{E}[X_{T}]$, incorporates both permanent market impact and liquidity costs:

 $$
 \begin{aligned}